alidehkhodaei/image-picker-example/README.md

 Run the application on the device by clicking on the "Run" button in Android Studio.
 Once the application is running on the device, you can select an image from the photo gallery by clicking on the "Select Image" button.
 Alternatively, you can take a new photo using the device's camera by clicking on the "Take Photo" button.
 The selected or captured image will be displayed in the ImageView below.

-The application uses the following permissions:

-READ_EXTERNAL_STORAGE: to read the images from the photo gallery.

-WRITE_EXTERNAL_STORAGE: to save the captured image to the device's storage.

-CAMERA: to capture a new image using the device's camera.

-If you encounter a bug, please open an issue.🙏
+If you encounter a bug, please open an issue.